Josee5691/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float prints number in the form of two decimal places 100-decimal_to_hexadecimal prints the hexadecimal form of a number 101-rot13 encodes and decodes text using the rot13 encryption
+13-print_float prints number in the form of two decimal places 100-decimal_to_hexadecimal prints the hexadecimal form of a number 101-rot13 encodes and decodes text using the rot13 encryption 102-odd cat prints every other line from the input, starting with the first line